JoshuaRuiter/Pinning-Sympy/README.md

 - computation and verification of commutator and conjugation formulas,
 - automatic generation of LaTeX summary output files,
 - support for classical groups: special linear, special orthogonal, and special unitary
+- a notes document with some theoretical background

 ## Installation